-FIGURE 2: How Region affects Income vs Other Variables
+FIGURE 4: How Region affects Income vs Other Variables

-Figure 4 presents a selection of colored scatter plots that outline how the relationship between income and some other variables changes when region is conditioned on (several of these plots are omitted for conciseness and can be found in the Appendix pages 6-11).
-In a lot of these plots, because the data is such high variance, it is difficult to specifically make out a meaningful difference in trend across the four regions.
-However, for a few of the variables we are able to make out a distinguishable positive or negative relationship from these plots.
-We will discuss the interpretations of these plots and what they mean for our research questions in the Results section.
+Figure 4 presents a series of colored scatterplots that outline how the relationship between income and the other variables changes when region is conditioned on.
+In a lot of these plots, because the data is such high variance, it is difficult to specifically make out a meaningful difference in trend.
+When looking at crime specifically, since the relationship between crime and income is of particular interest to us, we do not see any apparent changes in slope across the four regions.
+However, it is important we still include interactions in our model to account for less apparent relationships that we cannot pick up from the scatterplots.